 Organizing Style – Everything Away

 If you prefer to have things put away and out of sight and like to keep your counters clear, you fall into the “everything away” category.
 For you, having everything out feels cluttered and causes you to feel uneasy or stressed.
 Again, there is no right or wrong way to organize.
+The best way to stay organized is to use the style that feels most comfortable for you.
 For everything away types, products like drawer dividers, shoe organizers and file cabinets work best.

 Installing shelves and pull out drawers like this make a perfect "everything away" storage solution for your closets or pantry.

 Once you know what works best for you, half the battle is done!
 So what is the solution for a household where the husband wants everything out, but the wife wants everything neatly stored away?
 Compromise, right?!